This post may contain affiliate links. The full disclosure policy can be found here.

-If you need to carry a bag for sunscreen, reusable water bottles, etc, make sure that it’s a smaller bag.
+If you need to carry a bag for sunscreen, reusable water bottles, etc., make sure that it’s a smaller bag.
 Most of the rides do not allow you to bring a bag but do have free lockers.
-However, the lockers are small so make sure to have a smaller bag in order to avoid paying for a locker on each ride.
+Keep in mind that the lockers are small.
+Larger bags will not fit, and you’ll have to pay for a larger locker.

 We used a bag similar to the one below but paid twice as much for it at Universal.
 Trust me, buy your bags ahead of time (refer to #9.)
 Click the bag below for other houses and bag options.

 While in London, don’t forget to check out #12 Grimmauld Place.
 Look up at the 2nd-floor window, and you might see Kreacher peek out from time to time.

 If you use the women’s restroom at Hogsmeade, you will hear Moaning Myrtle.
 This shows how amazing and immersive the entire Wizarding World of Harry Potter really is!

 Bonus: Book with a Travel Agent

 Booking a vacation can be stressful, so take the stress off by using a Travel Agent who is certified in all things Universal (aka me.)
 I can help personalize your vacation with suggestions just for you.
 Feel free to contact me through the contact form or directly email firstname.lastname@example.org and let’s chat about your vacation plans.

 If you plan to DIY your vacation, I understand that too!
 I highly recommend buying your tickets through Undercover Tourist if you choose not to use a Travel Agent!
 There are a lot of really scammy sites out there, so make sure you’re booking through an approved partner (like Undercover Tourist,) or an approved Travel Agent!